syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfPdfViewer/Localization.md

 ---
 layout: post
 title: Localization in Xamarin.iOS PDF viewer | Syncfusion
-description: Set localized text for the static texts used in Xamarin.iOS PDF viewer.
+description: Set localized text for the static texts used in Syncfusion Xamarin.iOS PDF viewer Control, its elements, and more.
 platform: Xamarin.iOS
 control: SfPdfViewer
 documentation: UG
 ---

-# Localization
+# Localization in Xamarin.iOS PDF viewer

 Localization is the process of configuring the application to a specific language.
 PdfViewerControl supports to localize its static text.